Fox's Book of Martyrs

 have ignorantly condemned me."

-was then fastened to the stake, and the fagots being lighted immediately set
+He was then fastened to the stake, and the fagots being lighted

 The

-replied, "This flame occasions trouble to my body, indeed, but it hath in
+flame occasions trouble to my body, indeed, but it hath in nowise broken my

-nowise broken my spirit.
-But he who now so proudly looks down upon me from
+spirit.
+But he who now so proudly looks down upon me from yonder lofty place

-yonder lofty place (pointing to the cardinal) shall, ere long, be ignominiously
+(pointing to the cardinal) shall, ere long, be ignominiously thrown down, as

-thrown down, as now he proudly lolls at his ease."
-Which prediction was soon after fulfilled.
+now he proudly lolls at his ease."
+Which prediction was soon

 The

-was not long after the martyrdom of this blessed man of God, Master George
+not long after the martyrdom of this blessed man of God, Master George Wishart,

-Wishart, who was put to death by David Beaton, the bloody archbishop and
+who was put to death by David Beaton, the bloody archbishop and cardinal of

-cardinal of Scotland, A.D.
-1546, the first day of March, that the said David
+Scotland, A.D.
+1546, the first day of March, that the said David Beaton, by the

-Beaton, by the just revenge of God's mighty judgment, was slain within his own
+just revenge of God's mighty judgment, was slain within his own castle of St.

-castle of St. Andrews, by the hands of one Leslie and other gentlemen, who, by
+Andrews, by the hands of one Leslie and other gentlemen, who, by the Lord

-the Lord stirred up, brake in suddenly upon him, and in his bed murdered him
+stirred up, brake in suddenly upon him, and in his bed murdered him the said

-the said year, the last day of May, crying out, "Alas! alas! slay me not!
+year, the last day of May, crying out, "Alas! alas! slay me not!
+I am a

-I am a priest!"
-And so, like a butcher he lived, and like a butcher he
+priest!"
+And so, like a butcher he lived, and like a butcher he died, and

 The